 Eliminating food allergens from the diet can bring substantial relief from inflammatory gastrointestinal disorders such as IBS, Crohn’s disease, and celiac.
 These ill-tolerated foods – the gluten in wheat and other grains, the casein and lactose in dairy, and others – can initiate destructive processes that irritate the stomach lining, compromise the intestinal wall, and disrupt the balance of the microorganism ecology in the colon.
-Removing them is an essential step in recovering healthy digestion.
+Removing them is an essential step in recovering healthy digestion and overall gut health.

 Here is a simple formula for a gut-healing tea:

 - calendula (Calendula officinale) flower

 - peppermint (Mentha piperita) leaf

 - chamomile (Matricaria recutita) flower

 Blend equal parts of each herb in their “cut and sifted” preparation – as they are normally dispensed in bulk – and store the mixture in an airtight container.
 (You may want to use a smaller portion of the licorice root, though, as its sweetness can be cloying – 1/3 to 1/4 part relative to the other herbs.)
 For each quart of tea, use two heaping tablespoons of the blend.
 (This is quite a lot more herb than is contained in a normal tea bag!)
 Put the blended herbs in a french press or mason jar, and pour boiling water over them.
 Steep covered for ten to fifteen minutes, and drink in quantity throughout the day – at least a quart each day.
 You can’t have too much!